 5. Storage Space

 If you intend to store a lot of media and games, then look out for tablets with a lot of storage space.
-For this category of users, we recommend getting a tablet with storage space not less than 32GB.
-If it is for surfing the web, sending mails, and reading books, you may not need one with little storage space – 8GB or 16GB will be just fine.
+For this category of users, we recommend getting a tablet with storage space not less than 64GB.
+If it is for surfing the web, sending mails, and reading books, you may need one with little storage space – 32GB or 64GB will be just fine.

-Some tablets like the Huawei MediaPad M5 8.4, Samsung Galaxy Tab S4, and Microsoft Surface Pro 6 have provisions for memory slots (i.e., SD card readers) which give you an extra storage space for files.
+Some tablets like the Microsoft Surface Pro 7, and Samsung Galaxy Tab S4, have provisions for memory slots (i.e., SD card readers) which give you an extra storage space for files.
 Others allow you store files in the cloud.
 The downside of cloud storage is that you need an internet connection to access your files.

 If you have a preferred manufacturer, then making a choice is a lot easier.
 However, if you are new to tablets, look out for leading brands like Apple and Samsung.
 Manufacturers like Microsoft and Huawei produce decent tablets, as well.